Tutorial 1: Framing the Question#

 We think that noise in the signal drives whether or not people perceive self motion.
 Maybe the brain uses the strongest signal at peak acceleration to decide on self motion, but we actually think it is better to accumulate evidence over some period of time.
 We want to test this.
 The noise idea also means that when the signal-to-noise ratio is higher, the brain does better, and this would be in the faster acceleration condition.
 We want to test this too.

-We came up with the following hypotheses focussing on specific details of our overall research question:
+**Come up with hypotheses focussing on specific details of our overall research question.**

 </font>